-(a) Authorized the issuance of 2.5 shares of no par value common stock for each of the then outstanding 1,000,000 shares, which resulted in 3,500,000 total outstanding shares.
-This recapitalization is reflected retroactively in the accompanying financial statements and per share calculations.
+(a) Authorized the issuance of 2.5 shares of no par value common stock for each of the then outstanding 2,000,000 shares.

 (b) Authorized 5,000,000 shares of no par value preferred stock.
 There are no preferred shares issued or outstanding.